mozilla/application-services/docs/adr/0008-use-tracing.md

 * This same mechanism, and the same raw data, should be used on all platforms (ie, Android, iOS and Desktop).

+To be explicit, there would be no requirement for any other crates to move to tracing.
+However, we also believe there is nothing in this document which would prevent any crates from using tracing.
+Further, there's no reason that the use of `log` and `tracing` is mutually exclusive; crates are, and will remain, free to use either of these crates as they see fit.

 ## Implementation: Move to tracing for all app-services crates.

 This section describes the changes necessary to implement the above.